-In donut caching you cache the whole page except the areas that change very frequently.
+Donut Caching: In donut caching, you cache the whole page except the areas that change very frequently.

-In donut hole caching you never cache the full page.
-Cache parts of a page.
-If you put the output cache attribute on one or more of your blocks then you are using a donut hole approach.
+Donut Hole Caching In donut hole caching, you never cache the full page, instead, you cache parts of a page.
+In general, if you add the output cache attribute to one or more of your blocks, you are using a donut hole approach.